The History of the Johnny Marr Signature Jaguar

 Next to the standard colors, Olympic White and Metallic KO Fender made a couple of different colors over the years.
 They have not been advertised as limited runs by Fender but since the colors were only in production for one year their numbers are limited.

 In 2014 Sherwood Green was released and appeared in the YouTube video for “Easy Money”.
-It seems that Fender made 200 of them.
+According to Fender, 250 of them were made.
 A Black on Black was released in 2016 and supposedly 600 of them have been made.
-Coincided with the release of Johnny Marr’s Call The Comet album (listen to it on Apple Music, Spotify, or YouTube Music) a Lake Placid Blue Marr Jaguar was released in 2018.
+Coincided with the release of Johnny Marr’s Call The Comet album (listen to it on Apple Music, Spotify, or YouTube Music) a Lake Placid Blue Marr Jaguar was released in 2018 and around 850 of them were made.

 Fender seemed to have made custom colors for Johnny Marr.
 Additionally to one in Sherwood Green Fender posted a picture on Instagram where a Candy Apple Red and a Silver (or Comet) Sparkle one can be seen.